-PAULA CONLON taught Native American and world music at the University of Oklahoma’s School of Music from 1996 to 2017.
-For two decades, she attended and participated at Native American music and dance events across former Indian Territory, and she incorporated these first-hand experiences into her teaching, writing, and research presentations.
+From 1996 to 2017, PAULA CONLON taught Native American and world music at the University of Oklahoma’s School of Music.
+For two decades, she attended and participated at Indigenous music and dance events across former Indian Territory, and she has incorporated these first-hand experiences into her teaching, writing, and research presentations.
 Dr. Conlon is currently an emeritus professor working out of her hometown, Ottawa, Canada.
-Email: email@example.com
+Email: firstname.lastname@example.org

 Conlon, P. J. (2021).
 African Sensibility and the Muscogee (Creek) Stomp Dance Tradition.
 In R. Farinas and J. Van Camp (Eds.), The Bloomsbury Handbook of Dance and Philosophy (pp. 294-308).
 London: Bloomsbury Academic.

 Conlon, P. J. (2017).
 The Native American Flute Tradition in the Southern Plains, Focusing on the Kiowa and Comanche Tribes.
 In M. Stöckli and M. Howell (Eds.), Flower World: Music Archaeology of the Americas 5, 103-121.
 Berlin: Ekho Verlag.